 When I visited Dachau in 1997, the bunker was not open to tourists.
 It was not until the year 2000 that the bunker was opened to visitors.

-As far as I know, Dr. Neuhäusler, a Catholic Bishop who was a “special prisoner” with a private cell in the Dachau bunker, did not testify either.
-Dr. Neuhäusler was allowed to leave his cell and walk around outside, so he must have known about everything that was going on, inside and outside the camp prison.
+As far as I know, Dr. Neuhäusler, a Catholic Bishop who was a “special prisoner” with a private cell in the Dachau bunker, did not testify in any of the post war trials either.
+Dr. Neuhäusler was allowed to leave his cell in the bunker and walk around outside, so he must have known about everything that was going on, inside and outside the camp prison.

 Dr. Neuhäusler wrote a book in which he said this, regarding the standing cells: